 Because they are two different systems.
-Your bold "font" is Unicode look-alike characters, which paste and survive anywhere as plain text — captions, bios, display names.
+Your bold "font" is Unicode look-alike characters.
+They paste and survive anywhere as plain text: captions, bios, display names.
 If it fails in a comment box, that field is either stripping non-standard characters or expecting the app's own markdown instead.

 What is actually in your "bold" text?

 When you use a generator like BoldlyType, you aren't installing a font.
-You're copying real Unicode characters — the bold 𝗕 is code point U+1D5D5, a distinct character from the normal B (U+0042).
-They live in the Unicode "Mathematical Alphanumeric Symbols" block and cover only Latin letters and digits.
+You're copying real Unicode characters.
+The bold 𝗕 is code point U+1D5D5, a distinct character from the normal B (U+0042).
+These live in the Unicode "Mathematical Alphanumeric Symbols" block and cover only Latin letters and digits.

-Because they're ordinary text characters, not styling instructions, they travel with a copy-paste the same way an emoji does.
+Because they're ordinary text characters rather than styling instructions, they travel with a copy-paste the same way an emoji does.
 That's why the same string works across Instagram, X, LinkedIn, TikTok and most bios.
-Nothing is being rendered — the characters simply are what they are.
+Nothing is being rendered.
+The characters simply are what they are.
 So when a field refuses them, the field is doing something to the characters, not to a font.

 There are three common reasons a comment box (or reply, or search bar) rejects text a caption accepted: